 Confidentiality

-Information received by the College and its entities through any testing program shall be maintained as confidential except as otherwise indicated by law or subpoena.
-Test results will be kept separate from academic records, personnel, and employee health records.
+Information received by the College through any testing program shall be maintained as confidential except as otherwise indicated by law or subpoena.
+Test results will be kept separate from academic, personnel, and employee health records.

-Student Assistance Program (SAP) Referral
+Student Wellness Program Referral